 Screen readers are a type of assistive technology that allows a user to navigate any application via keyboard input while the screen reader reads any text and describes interactive elements.
 The nature of the navigation, element descriptions, and flow is determined through how the application is built.

-Screen readers and Pigeonhole Live
+Screen readers use on the Pigeonhole Live Website

 All of our web content makes use of semantic markup, including HTML5 landmark tags.